Jeff Sebo

-Jeffrey Raymond Sebo (born February 24, 1983) is an American philosopher and animal rights activist.
-He works at New York University, where he is an associate professor of environmental studies and an affiliated professor of bioethics, medical ethics, philosophy, and law.
-He is the director of the university's Center for Environmental and Animal Protection, director of the university's Center for Mind, Ethics, and Policy, and co-director of the university's Wild Animal Welfare Program.
+Jeffrey Raymond Sebo (born February 24, 1983) is an American philosopher.
+He is an associate professor of environmental studies at New York University (NYU), where he is also an affiliated professor of bioethics, medical ethics, philosophy, and law.
+He is the director of NYU's Center for Environmental and Animal Protection and Center for Mind, Ethics, and Policy, and co-director of its Wild Animal Welfare Program.

-Sebo specializes in animal ethics, bioethics, and environmental ethics; agency, well-being, and moral status; moral, legal, and political philosophy; and the ethics of activism, advocacy, and philanthropy.

-In 2022, he published his first sole-authored book, Saving Animals, Saving Ourselves.
-This was followed by The Moral Circle: Who Matters, What Matters, and Why in 2025.
+Sebo works on animal ethics, bioethics, environmental ethics, agency, well-being, moral status, moral philosophy, legal philosophy, political philosophy, the ethics of activism and advocacy, and the ethics of philanthropy.
+His books include Food, Animals and the Environment: An Ethical Approach (2018), co-authored with Christopher Schlottmann, Saving Animals, Saving Ourselves (2022), and The Moral Circle: Who Matters, What Matters, and Why (2025).

 Early life and education

 Sebo is the son of Sheryl L. Sebo, an organist, and Eric J. Sebo, a systems special operations manager, of Plano, Texas.

-He studied philosophy and sociology at Texas Christian University, graduating summa cum laude with a BA in 2005.
-During his studies, he founded two animal rights groups in Fort Worth, Texas, one that hosted movie nights and ran leafletting campaigns and another that facilitated care for feral cats.
+He studied philosophy and sociology at Texas Christian University, graduating summa cum laude with a B.A. in 2005.
+While a student, he founded two animal rights groups in Fort Worth, Texas.
+One hosted movie nights and ran leafletting campaigns, and the other helped care for feral cats.

-Sebo completed his PhD at New York University in 2011.
-His dissertation, The Personal Is Political, was supervised by Derek Parfit, John Richardson, Sharon Street, and J. David Velleman (chair of the committee).
+Sebo completed his PhD at New York University (NYU) in 2011.
+His dissertation, The Personal Is Political, was supervised by Derek Parfit, John Richardson, Sharon Street, and J. David Velleman, who chaired the committee.